valek007/AlpinRide/README.md

 ## 🎯 Goal

-The objective of this project is to practice:
+The objective of this project was to practice:

 * Structuring a complete landing page
 * Organizing scalable SCSS architecture
 * Translating a design into clean, semantic HTML
-* Preparing the project for future JavaScript logic and responsiveness
+* Implementing **responsive behavior** for multiple screen sizes

 ---

 📌 **Next Step:**
-Implement **Part 2 – JavaScript functionality** and responsive behavior for mobile and tablet.
+This version is fully static.
+Future enhancements could include JavaScript functionality if desired.

 ---

-Si quieres, en el próximo mensaje puedo:

-* Ajustarlo a un **tono más profesional o más académico**
-* Traducirlo completamente al **inglés o español**
-* Adaptarlo al **formato exacto que te pidan en Wonders**